Nanoracks CubeSat Deployer: Nanoracks CubeSat Deployer development

 In October 2013, Nanoracks became the first company to coordinate the deployment of small satellites (CubeSats/nanosatellites) from the ISS via the airlock in the Japanese Kibō module.
 This deployment was done by Nanoracks using J-SSOD.
-Nanoracks' first customer was FPT Vietnam National University, Hanoi, Vietnam.
-Their F-1 CubeSat was developed by young engineers and students at FSpace laboratory at FPT Vietnam National University, Hanoi.
+Nanoracks' first customer was FPT University, Hanoi, Vietnam.
+Their F-1 CubeSat was developed by young engineers and students at FSpace laboratory at FPT University, Hanoi.
 The mission of F-1 was to "survive" the space environment for one month, measuring temperature and magnetic data while taking low-resolution photos of Earth.

 In 2013, Nanoracks sought permission from NASA to develop their own hardware and CubeSat/SmallSat deployer to use over the JEM-Small Satellite Deployer.
 Nanoracks brought leadership to the American small satellite industry by building a larger deployer capable of deploying 48U of satellites.
 Nanoracks designed, manufactured, and tested the deployer for NASA and JAXA approval to reach the International Space Station.

 The Nanoracks CubeSat Deployer was launched on 9 January 2014, on the Orbital Sciences Cygnus CRS Orb-1 mission along with 33 small satellites.